Find out about our weekly food waste collections and how to cut down the amount of food you waste.

 Outdoor caddy

 Marking your caddy with your house number and road name helps our crews, but also saves any mix-ups with your neighbours.
-You can buy low-cost address stickers for bins and caddies, or you can use any sort of labelling - even paint your address on the caddy.
+You can buy low-cost address stickers for bins and caddies, or you can use any sort of labelling - reflective strips or numbers are good to make your caddy visible on dark mornings.
 Please also try to bring your caddy in as soon as possible after it's been emptied.

 Caddy liners